George-lewis/Selfmoji/README.md

 With selfmoji you can have your own custom emojis in Discord.

+## Installing

+1. Clone repository
+2. `pipenv sync`
+3. Place your discord token in a file named `TOKEN` or into an environment variable named `DISCORD_TOKEN`
+4. Run the appropriate run script

 ## Sending emojis

 send ``[emoji-name]`` or ``[emoji-name] [size]`` where `[size]` is one of `16, 32, 64, ..., 512`